GeoffreyValade/monstropedia/frontend/README.md

 2. **Front-End**

-    Navigate to the front-end folder, then install the dependencies and start the development server.
+    Navigate to the front-end folder, then install the dependencies and start the development server:

     ```bash
     cd frontend